 On the other side of the chancel is the organ.
 An organ was first installed in the church in 1842 in a gallery under the tower.
 It was moved to the north side of the chancel in 1880 where it was rebuilt in 1889.

 The pulpit, pews and choir stalls are also 19th century in date as is all the stained glass.
 The latter, however, are not without interest.
 The Resurrection Window above the altar was designed by a local parishioner, Sarah Yeatman in memory of her parents while the window in the south wall was donated by American Congressman George West in memory of his mother, Jane West who is buried in the churchyard.
-George West is one of our American links.
-On the north side of the church are the flags of the United States of America and Kentucky which frame a plaque in memory of the Boone family who emigrated to America in 1717 and in particular of Daniel Boone, another of our American links.
+George West is one of our American Connections.
+On the north side of the church are the flags of the United States of America and Kentucky which frame a plaque in memory of the Boone family who emigrated to America in 1717 and in particular of Daniel Boone, another of our American Connections.

 The Royal Arms above the Tower Screen at the back of the church commemorate the visit of King Edward VIII in 1936 and the small statue of St Disen near the door was carved by local farmer, Jim Vallis.

 The tower, which houses 8 bells, is best appreciated from the churchyard, is about 80ft high and dates from the 15th century.
 Between the church and the path leading down to the main entrance is a freestanding 15th century cross on the left hand side of the path.
 The cross, which was restored in the mid 19th century, was probably erected as a station for outdoor processions.
 A plaque on the railings adjacent to the gates commemorates Squire Boone who was baptised in the church on Christmas Day 1696 and who was father of Daniel Boone, mentioned above.
 Below is a Commonwealth War Graves Commission plaque; there are 8 war graves in the churchyard.